NotNolt/2009Scape/README.md

 ## Live Server Information

 Did you know that the 2009Scape Development Team hosts the main branch of this repo that you can connect to and play?
 Come join a growing community of people that love to grind out skills, quest, and hangout together.
-A download link for the launcher can be found <a href="https://github.com/2009scape/2009Scape/releases/latest/download/2009Scape.jar"><strong>here.</strong></a> Connecting to the live server is also one of the easiest ways to identify bugs/typos/missing features that we are currently missing.
+A download link for the launcher can be found <a href="https://github.com/2009scape/2009Scape/releases/latest/download/2009Scape.jar"><strong>here.</strong></a> Connecting to the live server is also one of the easiest ways to identify bugs/typos/missing features.
 Identifying these issues help developers, whether already on the project, or are even brand new to the project, fix bugs and issues in an expedited rate.

 ## About The Project